daohoangson/flutter_widget_from_html/api/README.md

 ## Development

-Use `./tool/node.sh` to setup a `Node.js` container for development, don't forget to change the working directory into `./packages/api`.
+Use `./tool/node.sh` to setup a `Node.js` container for development, don't forget to change the working directory into `./api`.

 Execute `npm install` to install the dependencies then `npm run dev`.

 ## Deployment

-The repository has been pre-configured to deploy to `https://api.flutter-widget-from-html.vercel.app`, just do git push to any `api/*` branches.
+The repository has been configured to deploy to `vercel.app` automatically upon changes within `./api`.
+If it's merged into `master`, it'll be deployed to https://html-widget-api.now.sh.